awsdocs/aws-java-developer-guide/doc_source/setup-project-maven.rst

 =======================================

 To use the |sdk-java| in your project, you'll need to declare it as a dependency in your project's :filename:`pom.xml` file.
-Beginning with version 1.9.0 of the SDK, you can choose whether you want to import individual components or the entire SDK.
+Beginning with version 1.9.0, you can import :ref:`individual components
+<configuring-maven-individual-components>` or the :ref:`entire SDK <configuring-maven-entire-sdk>`.

+.. _configuring-maven-individual-components:

 Specifying individual SDK modules
 ---------------------------------

-To select individual SDK modules, use the |sdk-java| bill of materials (BOM) for Maven, which will ensure that the modules you specify use the same version of the SDK and that they're compatible with each another.
+To select individual SDK modules, use the |sdk-java| bill of materials (BOM) for Maven, which will ensure that the modules you specify use the same version of the SDK and that they're compatible with each other.

-To use the BOM, add a :code-xml:`<dependencyManagement>` section to your application's :file:`pom.xml` file, adding ``aws-java-sdk-bom`` as a dependency and specify the version of the SDK you want to use:
+To use the BOM, add a :code-xml:`<dependencyManagement>` section to your application's :file:`pom.xml` file, adding ``aws-java-sdk-bom`` as a dependency and specifying the version of the SDK you want to use:

 .. code-block:: xml